Support and distribution inference from noisy data: Estimation of the distribution of the signal

 \end{theorem} The proof of Theorem~\ref{theorem:upperboundwasserstein} is detailed in Section~\ref{proof:theorem:upperboundwasserstein}.
 Note that the magnitude of $\eta$ does not appear to be crucial when looking at the proof, at least in an asymptotic perspective.
+Considering an offset of size $\eta$ of $\widehat{\Mcal}$ is meant to control the variance of the estimator $\widehat{P}_{n,\eta}$.

 \begin{remark} \begin{itemize} \item The lower bound in Theorem~\ref{theorem:lowerboundwasserstein} almost matches the upper bound for the maximum risk of our estimator in Theorem~\ref{theorem:upperboundwasserstein}.
 Thus our work identifies the main factor in the minimax rate for the estimation of the distribution in Wasserstein loss.